aharri123/dsc-phase-1-project-v2-4/README.md

 ## 1. Genre of movie

 For the first factor, I looked at what kind of movie genres were most popular.
-Using data from Statista.com I found that between the years of 1995 and 2022, the most popular genre was action, followed by adventure, then drama.
+Using data from Statista.com I found that between the years of 1995 and 2022, the most popular genre was adventure , followed by action, then drama.
 This is shown in the figure below, where total revenue (in billions) represents the success of a genre.

 ![genres](https://user-images.githubusercontent.com/45251340/171091151-855764e1-eae6-4321-b20e-5dddea2a6e0b.JPG)